Everything You Need To Know About Hemp

-Studies have also linked consumption of hemp seeds with reduced risk of heart disease.
 Hemp has properties that reduce inflammation within the body as well as lowering blood pressure.

 When the shell is left on, hemp seeds are a great source of fibre.
 This makes them a great digestion aid.
 Fibre also helps to regulate the sugar in the blood, helping you stay consistent as you work out.
 Note though that without the shell there is little fibre content in hemp seeds.

 Hemp is great for muscle building and recovery.
 Around 25% of a seed’s calorie content is protein.
 This is much higher than more fashionable seeds chia and flaxseeds.
 With its slightly nutty taste, hemp seeds go well with other meat free sources of protein, including almonds, walnuts and peanuts.

 If you don’t like the idea of eating them whole, there are plenty of hemp supplements and powders that offer hemp’s nutritional benefits.
 Try some hemp protein powder, or add some mega omega oil to your smoothies and sauces.
 We even stock tasty hemp bars!